nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification

 1. make queryHash=endHash
-2. According to the chain ID, queryHash query DB to get the block byte array
+2. Query DB according to the chain ID, queryHash to get the block byte array
 3. Deserialize to block object block, add to List as return value
-4. If block.hash!=startHash, make queryHash=block.preHash, startHash, repeat step 2
+4. If block.hash!=startHash, make queryHash=block.preHash, repeat step 2
 5. Return to List

 * Sample request